aonai/winter_project_handwriting_camera/README.md

                 codes.py
                 neg.txt
             ```
-    3. Run the following command lines one by one at `<root>` to train a model.
+    3. Run the following commands one by one at `<root>` to train a model.
 Notice that these commands are only available for opencv version 3.14 or lower, so it is adviced to make this version of opencv library from source.

         a.
-Annotate images stored in <root/p>.
+Annotate images stored in `<root/p>`.
 Follow instructions to draw bounding boxes of objects to detect.
         `<path_to_opencv_source_code>/build/bin/opencv_annotation --annotations=pos.txt --images=p/`

         b.
 Write pos.vec from pos.txt.